-Suppose a person has a total estate of $3,000,000 but only $200,000 of it is governed by his will.
-If he includes in his will a charitable bequest of 10 percent of his residual estate, the charity would receive no more than $20,000, which may be far less than he intended.
+Suppose a person has a total estate of $3,000,000 but only $200,000 of it is governed by their will.
+If they include in their will a charitable bequest of 10 percent of their residual estate, the charity would receive no more than $20,000, which may be far less than they intended.

 Such a scenario is far more likely than one might imagine.
 Consider what the following assets have in common:

 - Real estate and bank accounts held in joint tenancy.

 - Bank and brokerage accounts transferable on death to a beneficiary.

 - Life insurance proceeds payable to named beneficiaries.

 - Retirement benefits payable to a spouse, children, or others.